 When it comes to benefits such as health insurance, the answer is a bit more complicated.
 It depends on whether the employer is a government or private entity, and whether the employer offers health insurance plans governed by New York law.
-State, municipal and local government employers must provide all benefits, including health insurance benefits, to same-sex married couples on the same terms as different-sex married couples.
+Federal, state, municipal and local government employers must provide all benefits, including health insurance benefits, to same-sex married couples on the same terms as different-sex married couples.
 Private companies or non-profits that offer health insurance through a New York state-licensed insurance company also must extend the same benefits to same-sex and different-sex married couples.
-But many private employers offer “self-funded" health insurance that is not affected by the new law.
-Employers who offer “self-funded" insurance are not required to offer health insurance coverage to same-sex spouses, although they can.
-If your employer denies you spousal coverage, you should ask them to reconsider their position.
-Nothing in state or federal law prohibits them from doing so.

-You should check with your employer to determine whether your plan is covered by New York anti-discrimination law, and consult with an attorney if you have questions about your benefits.
+You should check with your employer to determine whether your plan is covered by New York anti-discrimination law, and how your plan defines spousal coverage.
+Consult with an attorney if you have questions about your benefits.

 If my partner and I get married, can an adoption or foster agency discriminate against us?

 No. New York prohibits adoption and foster care agencies from discriminating on the basis of sexual orientation.
 Nothing in the Marriage Equality Act changes that prohibition.